Topic Guides: Taking a Stand in History

-The Project has published the first of four volumes of a selected edition of Sanger’s papers.
+The Project has published two of four volumes of our selected edition of Sanger’s papers.
 The book’s collection of letters, journal entries, speeches and other documents is accompanied by an introduction, an index, annotation and a bibliography and presents Sanger’s life and work in her own words.
 The second volume will appear shortly.

 The Selected Papers of Margaret Sanger, Volume I: The Woman Rebel, 1900-1928.
 Edited by Esther Katz, with Cathy Moran Hajo and Peter C. Engelman.
 (Urbana, Ill.: University of Illinois Press, 2002).

 The Selected Papers of Margaret Sanger, Volume II: Birth Control Comes of Age, 1928-1939.
 Edited by Esther Katz, with Peter C. Engelman, Cathy Moran Hajo and Amy Flanders.
 (Urbana, Ill.: University of Illinois Press, 2007)